anonymousomeone/prnt.sc-scraper/README.md

-# prnt.sc-scraper
+# prnt.sc-scraper bot
 sometimes gives error but wtf idc

-put on a drive with lots of space and let it go overnight lmfao
+run it and let it go overnight lmfao

 to use: